 As discussed under Impact PUE#3, water would be required to construct the tunnels associated with the Build Alternatives.
-As stated above, the Authority has estimated that each TBM operating from each twin tunnel portal would require a total of 1,829 acre-feet (366 acre-feet per year) for maintenance and cleaning of the excavated sections of the tunnel; operation of conveyor belts and hoppers; dust control and vehicles/engine wash down; operation of tunnel excavation-area workshops; and potable water for construction workers.
+As stated above, the Authority has estimated that each TBM operating from each twin tunnel portal would require between 55,000 to 105,000 gallons/day for maintenance and cleaning of the excavated sections of the tunnel; operation of conveyor belts and hoppers; dust control and vehicles/engine wash down; operation of tunnel excavation-area workshops; and potable water for construction workers.
 This water would mix with the soil as it is extracted from the tunnel construction areas and would be treated as wastewater.

 The construction contractor would recycle and reuse water on-site to reduce water consumption for construction of the tunnels.
-Some of this wastewater would also be collected in water retention ponds or treated in the same capacity, and like the tunnel spoils, would be hauled off-site.
+Some of this wastewater would also be collected in water retention ponds or treated in the same capacity, and like the tunnel spoils, would be hauled off site.
 Although the total amount of wastewater generated during construction would differ between the six Build Alternatives based on construction factors (e.g., length of tunnels), the Build Alternatives would result in similar types of wastewater effects during construction.
 However, none of the wastewater from the tunneling activities would be directly piped back into local wastewater treatment facilities, collection systems, or treatment plants.